APUC-SW/apuc-sw.github.io/SECURITY.md

 Do not download, copy, share or redistribution any source code on this repository.
 If caught, it may result in legal sanctions.

 This repository is by no means open source.
-The downloadable open source is provided separately on the [our official site](https://apuc-sw.github.io
-), so please do not use this repository without permission.
+We not share website sources to open.
+So do not use this repository without any permission.

 These rules apply internationally.